DylanB95/statespacer/README.md

 check out the references for the following functions:

   - `statespacer()` for fitting State Space models.
-  - `predict.statespacer()` for producing forecasts using fitted State Space models.
+  - `predict.statespacer()` for producing forecasts and out-of-sample simulations using fitted State Space models.
-  - `SimSmoother()` for drawing random samples of a fitted State Space model conditional on the data.
+  - `SimSmoother()` for drawing random samples of the hidden state of a State Space model conditional on the data.

 ## State Space Components